vitorlsouza/kitty-care-backend/README.md

       "errors": [
         "Plan is required",
         "Plan must be one of: Basic, Premium",
+        "End date must be in the future",
-        "End date must be in the future"
+        "Start date must be in the future"
       ]
     }
     ```